 Noted below are a few facts about why an engine knocks and what can be done to resolve these issues.

 Knocking in your engine, also described as pinging, can mean one of several problems.
 Some may be easily fixed while others may indicate major damage.
-The knocking sound often occurs when the fuel and air mixture is incorrect, which causes the fuel to burn in uneven pockets rather than uniform bursts.
+The knocking sound often occurs when the air-fuel mixture is incorrect, which causes the fuel to burn in uneven pockets rather than uniform bursts.
 Left untreated, it can cause damage to the piston and cylinder wall.
 A knocking sound can also be caused by a lack of lubrication in the upper cylinder head area.
 This is typically a ticking sound created by valves and lifters that are loose or not receiving enough oil.

-To prevent this, use gasoline with an octane rating at or above what the manufacturer recommends.
+To prevent this from happening, use gasoline with an octane fuel rating at or above what the manufacturer recommends.
 An octane booster, which can be bought at an auto parts store, can help restore the correct octane rating and stop the knocking.

 2. Carbon Deposits Restrict the Efficient Burning of Fuel

 Fuels for vehicles are required to have a carbon cleaning detergent, but they may not prevent carbon deposits from forming.
 As fuel mixes with oxygen, it is burned.
 Since gasoline and diesel are made up of multiple carbon molecules, the residual of carbon will form on valves, spark plugs, and other components involved in the combustion process.
 This reduces the amount of volume inside the cylinder and increases the amount of compression.

 In most cases, using a special fuel injector cleaner or additive designed to clean carbon deposits on engine components can resolve this issue.

 3. Incorrect Spark Plugs or Wrong Spark Plug Gap